Patient education: Peripheral artery disease and claudication (Beyond the Basics)

 Angioplasty and stenting are most successful for treating single, short-segment blockages, but advancements in technology have allowed treatment of multiple, longer, and even completely blocked segments.
 However, restenosis is more common when longer or blocked segments are treated.
 (See "Percutaneous interventional procedures in the patient with lower extremity claudication".)

 Surgery — Revascularization involves sewing in a graft (usually a vein, but sometimes man-made material) to go around (bypass) the narrowed or blocked area of the blood vessel, which improves blood flow to the rest of the leg.
 The best candidates for surgery are those who are under the age of 70 years, do not have diabetes, and have little disease in the vessels below the knee.
 Many people with diabetes or over age 70 years are able to have successful surgery, but it is important for these patients to understand that they have a higher risk for postoperative complications.
-(See "Indications for surgery in the patient with lower extremity claudication".)
+(See "Surgical management of claudication".)

 WHERE TO GET MORE INFORMATION